 Blake sits on a number of private company and not-for-profit boards, including the C.D.
-Howe Institute, the Lawrence Centre for Public Policy and Management, and Libraries and Archives Canada Foundation.
+Howe Institute and the Lawrence Centre for Public Policy and Management.
 He is also the founder and Chair of Canada Company, a non-partisan charity devoted to supporting Canadian Armed Forces members, veterans and their families.

-Blake has received numerous honours in recognition of his personal and professional achievements, including being named a Member of the Order of Ontario on January 1, 2024, a Member of the Order of Canada in 2018 and receiving honorary degrees from Victoria University at the University of Toronto and the Royal Military College.
+Blake has received numerous honours, including being named a Member of the Order of Ontario and a Member of the Order of Canada.
+He also holds a Doctorate of Humane Letters from Victoria University at the University of Toronto and Honorary Doctorates of Laws from the University of Toronto and the Royal Military College.

 Blake holds an Honours BA in Economics from the University of Toronto and an MBA from INSEAD in France.
 He is also a member of the Toronto Society of Financial Analysts, a CFA® charterholder and a Fellow of the Institute of Canadian Bankers.
-He is a successful graduate of the Competent Boards ESG Certificate Program in 2022.

-Areas of Expertise: Wealth Management, Investment Funds/ETFs, Financial Services, Executive Leadership
+Areas of Expertise: Wealth Management, Investment Funds/ETFs, Financial Services, Executive Leadership, ESG/Sustainability

-Board (Chair): 6 of 6
+Board (Chair): 7 of 7